2019 J. Lohr Estates Falcon's Perch Pinot Noir

 Monterey County, CA

-A pinch of red pepper really sets off this Pinot Noir.
-Delicious when paired with Spanish chorizo orpaella.
+Anything with a pinch of red pepper really sets off this Pinot Noir.
+Delicious when paired with Spanish chorizo or paella.
 Also matches quite well with mushroom dishes or Pacific salmon.

 An incredible value in top-flight Pinot Noir wine from cool-climate Monterey.

-Rainfall was about 75% of normal for the 2018 growing season, which was characterized by a cool spring in Monterey County.
-Cool, foggy mornings and evenings, with daytime highs in the 80s through the summer, provided optimum weather for slow ripening and aromatic expression of the delicate Pinot Noir grape.
-Warmer weather in late September and early October provided the final push for ripening of this vintage, which is showing exceptional aromatic complexity and bright acidity in the bottle.
+The 2019 vintage was blessed with generous preseason rainfall exceeding 40% of normal in Monterey.
+Cool, foggy mornings and evenings through spring and summer allowed for slow ripening and aromatic expression of the delicate Pinot Noir grape.
+Above average temperatures in late September and early October pushed ripening for the vintage which is already showing exceptional aromatic complexity in the bottle.